-…a particular way to putt, with two rather unusual aspects (it works for the author and should work for others):
+…a particular way to putt, with two rather unusual aspects (it works for the author and maybe for you):

 Use the same brand of ball on a regular basis, or use different brands of balls tested for bounce height so they all bounce to the same height.
 Test balls by dropping them (the reference ball and the tested ball next to each other) on the same spot on the same floor from the same height.
 Keep a reference ball for this purpose.

 1. We point out something missing from swing technique.
 Our little “secret:” Let your body move forward on the backswing and then backward on the downswing, then forward on the followthrough.
 Soft ankles help with this.
 Do not prevent yourself from moving forward on the backswing.
 You might be tempted to push down with your toes to prevent forward movement on the backswing, but this is dangerous.
 (Forward means the direction you would go if you were to start walking straight ahead from the address position.)
 Forward movement is a natural reaction to swinging a club or any weight around you, and if you resist it you will be in a very difficult position.
 It will be hard to impossible to get back to hitting position by impact.
 Rory McIlroy and many others allow this sway movement.
 You can see it on video here; the first example is about 35 seconds in, and another at one minute 40 seconds, among others.
 The head moves forward on the backswing, backward on the downswing, and forward again on the followthrough (very quickly on the downswing so it is a little hard to see).
 It is more prominent on the longer clubs because they use flatter swings.